rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 apiVersion: apps/v1
 kind: Deployment
 metadata:
   name: nginx-proxy
 spec:
   replicas: 3
   template:
     metadata:
       labels:
         name: nginx-proxy
     spec:
       containers:
       - name: nginx-proxy
         image: nginx:1.17.5
         ports:
         - containerPort: 80
 ```

 With this manifest, the nginx-proxy Deployment is created with three replicated
 Pods. the Pod template defines some metadata and the spec of each of the Pods
 in this replica set.
 In this example, each Pod encapsulates one container that
 is built from the nginx:1.17.5 image, exposing port 80.
-Here the Deployment,
+In this the Deployment,
 each Pod and each container all have the same name “nginx-proxy”, but there is
 no requirement to keep the same name for all these objects.
+More importantly,
+Pod names have to be unique, and the name provided at
+`spec.template.metadata.labels.name` is the prefix of the final name, which
+contains an hash identifying the Pod and the ReplicaSet it belongs to.

 A Deployment is an abstraction that represents a stateless application.
 As
 such, its Pods are indistinguishable from one another.
 Applications that need